 *Each sub-field forks into a multitude of related topics.

 The reader will be able to learn from the text by following the standard sequential order; this will allow them to appreciate the unfolding of aesthetics as a vast philosophical discipline, covering an extended history and holding progressive cultural potential.

 However, another way to engage with the contents will be suggested: namely, by hopping (in the manner of Cortazar’s Hopscotch) from one page to another, seemingly at random, so as to explore connections, affinities and contrasts between topics.
 This approach will enable the reader to appreciate the aesthetic as an integral part of a meaningful life, and mirrors the curiously connected manner of life.

 In essence, this book will channel scholarly rigour into a more inclusive and creative format, as a means of fostering considerate aesthetic education.

-Submission process is two-fold.
-Please email me your proposals by March 29 '20 on: email@example.com
+Submission process is two-fold, and has been extended due to the pandemic.
+Please email me your proposals by April 29 '20 on: firstname.lastname@example.org

 Should you have any queries, please do not hesitate to contact me.